Manikaran1996/FacebookGraphApi/README.md

 # FacebookGraphApi
-I have used Facebook graph API to get the images on which more than one person is tagged from a facebook page.
-Facebook Graph API and Python Flask used.
+The images on which more than one person is tagged from a facebook page are shown using Facebook Graph API and Python Flask.